LoginRadius/engineering-portal/content/identity/what-is-login-authentication/index.md

 title: "What is Login Authentication?"
 date: "2022-04-07"
 coverImage: "login-auth.jpg"
-tags: ["authentication", "login-security", "passwordless-authentication", "identity-management"]
+tags: ["authentication", "login security", "passwordless authentication", "identity management"]
-featured: false
 author: "Vishal Sharma"
 description: "Login authentication is the most common scenario where we’re asked to authenticate ourselves.
 Let’s look at some aspects and challenges of implementing a seamless authentication mechanism and learn how businesses can deliver a seamless user experience through a CIAM."
 metatitle: "What is Login Authentication?
 How it Benefits Businesses?"
 metadescription: "Login authentication helps confirm the identity of a user while they access their profile.
 Read on to enhance your login authentication experience."
 ---

 ## Introduction